A Extensive Overview of Video Editor Tool

 Overloading Projects

-A typical misstep in Video Editor Tool is adding excess complexity:
+A typical misstep in Video Editor Tool is adding too many effects:

 Ignoring Audio